kuma-ui/kuma-ui/README.md

   );
 }

-// VStack uses all StyledProps by default
-// You can also explicitly specify the StyledProps generic type like this:
-// const VStack = styled("div")<StyledProps>`...`
 export const VStack = styled("div")`
   display: flex;
   flex-direction: column;
 `;

-// Text component is restricted to TypographyProps and ColorProps const Text = styled("p")<TypographyProps & ColorProps>``;
+// You can also explicitly specify the StyledProps generic type like this: const Text = styled("p")<TypographyProps & ColorProps>``;

 export default App;